-UK Brexit supremo Frost resigns in blow to PM Johnson - NewsBreak
+UK Brexit Supremo Frost Resigns in Blow to PM Johnson - NewsBreak

-LONDON (Reuters) -British Brexit minister David Frost resigned on Saturday over disillusionment with the direction of Boris Johnson’s government, dealing a major blow to the embattled prime minister https://www.reuters.com/world/uk/british-pm-johnson-faces-rebellion-parliament-over-covid-measures-2021-12-14 as the Omicron variant sweeps the country.
-The resignation of Frost, a core architect of Johnson’s tumultuous Brexit strategy,...www.shorenewsnetwork.com
+LONDON (Reuters) -British Brexit minister David Frost resigned on Saturday over disillusionment with the direction of Boris Johnson's government, dealing a major blow to the embattled prime minister https://www.reuters.com/world/uk/british-pm-johnson-faces-rebellion-parliament-over-covid-measures-2021-12-14 as the Omicron variant sweeps the country.
+The resignation of Frost, a core architect of Johnson's tumultuous Brexit strategy, raised...www.usnews.com

 Comments / 0